 If you’re heading out for a ride that’s longer than just your basic commute, make sure you pack a cell phone and an extra battery or/and charger within your motorcycle emergency kit.

-This way, if you’re in a motorcycle accident, or you experience another emergency type, you can quickly call for help.
-If your trip is considerably long, consider a solar-powered charger – this will allow you to charge your phone even when you’re away from an outlet.
+This way, if you’re in a motorcycle accident, or you experience another emergency, you can quickly call for help.
+If your trip is considerably long, consider a solar-powered charger – this will allow you to charge your phone even when you’re away from an electrical outlet.

 A motorcycle emergency kit can help to keep you taken care of—and get you back on the road—if an unexpected event happens.
 But vehicle safety also requires wearing the right gear, using a helmet and riding safely.

 And if you have a question about liability and damages after a breakdown or accident does occur—especially one that causes you injuries—call an attorney.
-At Walker, Billingsley & Bair, we can be reached for a free consultation at 888-435-9886
+Contact the attorneys at Walker, Billingsley & Bair for a free consultation online or at 888-435-9886.